Why You Keep Going Back to Food Rules (Even Though They’re Stopping You From Living Fully)

 Meeting your hunger instead of suppressing it

-It’s not perfect—and it’s not supposed to be.
-This is a process of trial and error, not perfection.
-You’re learning what actually feels supportive for you.
+It’s not perfect and it’s not supposed to be.
+It’s a process of trial and error, not perfection.
+You’re learning what truly feels supportive for you.

 And then there’s the fear of body changes.
 Fear of gaining weight.
 Of being judged.
 Of losing the comfort of thin privilege.
 These are all valid fears.
-We live in a world that places so much value on appearance—and human beings are wired to want acceptance.
+We live in a world that places great value on appearance, and human beings are wired to crave acceptance.

 So yes, those fears are real.